bolderkat/CHUGGR/README.md

 * App prototyping in Figma
 * Clear communication of data model and changes with friend who is developing the CHUGGR web app.
 * Shipping of app to over fifteen users via ad-hoc Safari over-the-air distribution

+The [web app repo](https://github.com/mooch3/CHUGGR) is also available on GitHub.